 Always take the Betaine HCL either half-way through the meal or right at the end of the meal.
 Never take it before the meal or you may get a faulty experience of heartburn and you will turn off your natural stomach acid production for this meal.
-Additionally, if you are taking any sort of NSAID medication such as ibuprofen, tylenol or aspirin than do not take HCL.
+Additionally, if you are taking any sort of NSAID medication such as ibuprofen, Tylenol or aspirin do not take HCL.

 If You Don’t Suffer From Acid Reflux:

 Take 1 capsule during or after the meal (never before the meal) and see if you notice a mild burning sensation in your stomach, chest area.
-This is a mild experience of indigestion or hearburn.
+This is a mild experience of indigestion or heartburn.
 When you notice this with 1 cap of HCL, it is a sign you are producing enough HCL.
 If not, you are not producing enough HCL.
-At your next meal, try taking 2 caps and continue this until you find how much it takes to induce the indigestion/hearburn.
+At your next meal, try taking 2 caps and continue this until you find how much it takes to induce the indigestion/heartburn.

 If 4 caps induces indigestion, then take 3 caps with your larger protein meals (not protein shakes or broth – only meals with meat and protein).
 Once you begin feeling indigestion with 3 caps, drop it to 2, etc.